Project

 Exponential performance when summing Enumerable

-Added by Confusion (Ivo Wever) about 13 years ago.
-Updated about 12 years ago.
+Added by Confusion (Ivo Wever) over 13 years ago.
+Updated almost 13 years ago.

 Status: